ucsc/site-slugstrong/returning-to-campus/index.md

 Most COVID-19 requirements have been lifted, though some requirements and recommendations remain:

-- **COVID-19 Testing:** Asymptomatic testing for COVID-19 is avaible for students and employees and required for some individuals.
-Learn more about testing requirements [for students](https://healthcenter.ucsc.edu/services/covid-19/protocol.html) and [for employees](https://healthcenter.ucsc.edu/services/covid-19/protocol.html).
-[Schedule](https://healthcenter.ucsc.edu/services/covid-19/covid19-faq.html#on_campus_covid_tests) a test online.
+- **COVID-19 Testing:** Asymptomatic testing for COVID-19 is avaible for students and employees.
+Learn more [online](https://healthcenter.ucsc.edu/services/covid-19/protocol.html).
 - **Obtain a booster when eligible** The UC system COVID-19 vaccination policy requires faculty, staff, and students to obtain a booster shot as soon as they are eligible.
 UCSC’s deadline for compliance with the booster requirement was Jan.
 31, 2022.
 [Upload proof](https://healthcenter.ucsc.edu/services/covid-19/covid19-faq.html#boosterupload) of your booster.
 - **Face Coverings:** Masks [are not required for most indoor settings](https://news.ucsc.edu/2022/03/indoor-masking-policy-update.html) at UC Santa Cruz facilities, but their use is **still strongly recommended.** Masks are in clinical settings, such as the Student Health Center and at indoor COVID-19 testing sites.
 [California Department of Public Health](https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/Guidance-on-Isolation-and-Quarantine-for-COVID-19-Contact-Tracing.aspx) and [Cal/OSHA guidelines](https://www.dir.ca.gov/dosh/coronavirus/COVID19FAQs.html) both state that individuals who test positive for COVID-19 must mask for 10 days following a positive test.
 As well, asymptomatic exposed individuals must mask for 10 days following an identified close contact to someone with COVID-19.